Got a query or feedback? Let us help direct you to the right place.

 There are two terminal precincts at Perth Airport that are separated by a short, 15-minute drive: the T1/T2 precinct and the T3/T4 precinct.

 To transfer between T1/T2 and T3/T4, taxi and rideshare services are available on the respective terminal forecourts.
-The terminal transfer bus is no longer in service.Transferring terminals
+The terminal transfer bus is also available and operates every 40 minutes.Transferring terminals

 Both our runways are currently operational, however, runway usage is being managed, while tunnelling work for the Forrestfield-Airport Link progresses.

 Residents may notice temporary changes to flight paths (either an increase or a decrease), depending on which runway is closed or restricted, however, the total number of flights arriving and departing from Perth Airport has not changed.